superwhoopy/python-darkslide/README.rst

 Footnote
 --------

-Add footnote to the current and all the following presentations
+Add footnote to the current and all the following slides

 ::

-    .footnote: Slides available at https://blog.ionelmc.ro/presentations/
+    .footer: Slides available at https://blog.ionelmc.ro/presentations/

 Presenter Notes